Why do 47% of Agile Transformations Fail?

-A recent Forbes survey indicated to me that about 47% of Agile transformations fail and 77% of Agile transformations are Scrum transformations so most of the failures are due to bad Scrum.
+I recently read that 47% of Agile Transformations fail and since 77% of Agile Transformations are Scrum Transformations, most of these failures are down to bad Scrum implementation.

-I decided to dig deeper into the Chaos Report data from Jim Johnson, CEO of the Standish Group.
-Jim has been collecting data for decades on over 500,000 IT projects and we have tested his data by querying over 1000 Certified Scrum@Scale Practitioners on their success rates which average lower than the Standish Group Data.
+I decided to dig even deeper and looked into the Chaos Report data from Jim Johnson, CEO of the Standish Group.
+Jim has been collecting data for decades on over 500,000 IT projects and we have tested his data by querying over 1,000 Certified Scrum@Scale Practitioners on their success rates which average lower than the Standish Group Data.
 So Standish Group data is known to be conservative as to failure rates.

 Why Scrum Works - Decision Latency

 Jim Johnson and I had coffee last summer to review why he thinks Scrum works.
 It is down to how long it takes to make a decision when a decision needs to be made.
 He calls it Decision Latency.
 This is the average time it takes to make a decision, which he is tracking in thousands of companies.
 When Decision Latency is less than an hour, the success rate is 68% independent of process.
 If the average decision time is over 5 hours, the success rate falls to 18%.
 Scrum helps reduce decision time by pushing development decisions to the team and all priority decisions to the Product Owner radically shortening decision time to an hour or less.
 In Scrum@Scale implementations, an Executive Action Team is meeting daily to make higher-level decisions.
 An oil and gas company cut well drilling average time from about a month to six days or less by fast executive decisions.

 So I asked Jim to give me data on Decision Latency for his agile teams broken down into finer detail.
 Here it is for 10,000 Agile Projects - Email titled: 10,000 Agile Projects, from Jim Johnson, Standish Group, 28 Jul 2020.